Beets are the most nutritious and healthy vegetables. And almost everyone loves to eat beets or drink beetroots juice.

 – Cover the roasting pan with foil paper, turn on the oven and bake them at the temperature of 400 degrees Fahrenheit for about 45-60 minutes, relying on the size of the beets.

 – Before removing them from the oven, check the tenderness using a fork.

 – Once ended roasting, remove them from the oven and let them cool completely.

 – Now, Peel off the skins using a hand with gloves, cut them into small slices or cubes. – Place the slices or cubes in a freezer-safe bag, label them with date, seal them tightly and preserve them in the freezer for up to 8-12 months.

 You can freeze beet greens for later use in different recipes without losing the nutrients they contain.
 You have to follow the proper method to preserve them longer period.

 – Choose the fresh and the best beet leaves

 – Take a large pan, add the leaves and bring to boil

-– After boiling 2-3 minutes, pour them in a bowl with cold water to stop further cooking.
+– After boiling for 2-3 minutes, pour them into a bowl with cold water to stop further cooking.

 – Once stop cooking, place them in a cheesecloth or towel to drain extra water.